dalibor/dalibornasevic.com/posts/038-paste-text-from-vim-when-it-s-suspended-ctrl-z.md

 date: 2013-01-13 14:06:00 +0100
 author: Dalibor Nasevic
 tags: [vim, ubuntu, clipboard]
+summary: "Pasting text from Vim after suspending it (hiding it in terminal by pressing ctrl+z)."
 ---

 I'm using Ubuntu and terminal vim and I have this workflow that I would yank something in Vim, suspend it (ctrl+z) and then paste the yanked text on command line usually to do a search with [ack](http://betterthangrep.com/ "ack is a tool like grep, optimized for programmers").
 For some reason when I suspend Vim, X Window clipboard gets empty and it will paste nothing.
 Here is a small vim function that will fix that by using [xsel](http://www.vergenet.net/~conrad/software/xsel/ "Command-line program for getting and setting the contents of the X selection").